 Such quilting parties did occur but were less common then we would be led to believe.
 In truth many women quilted alone at home.
 Women also quilted with family members or as a part of a church or other organized group.

-The painting of a quilting bee by Grandma Moses is a perfect example of an idealized quilting bee.
-It's a delightful representation of a gathering of women quilting around the frame while others prepare a dinner.
+Some old paintings are examples of an idealized quilting bee.
+They depict a delightful representation of a gathering of women quilting around the frame while others prepare a dinner.
 Children and the men folk will enjoy the meal with the women.
 Such events did occur but often just a few women gathered to quilt.

 Quilting Bee - Gathering Around the Frame